Tagliatelle with Fresh Tomato & Sausage

 Instructions

 - Heat 2 tablespoons of olive oil in a skillet over medium-high heat.
 Add the garlic and cook until golden color, about 1 minute.
-Add the ground sausage and crushed red pepper flakes and cook until browned, about 4 to 6 minutes.
+Then add the crumbled sausage meat and crushed red pepper flakes and cook until browned, about 4 to 6 minutes.
+Use a wooden spoon to help you break up the sausage pieces while cooking.

-- Add lots of fresh basil (reserve some basil to garnish) stirring for 1 minute.
+- Toss in lots of fresh basil (reserve some basil to garnish) stirring for 1 minute.
 Then add in the tomato paste and simmer for 2 minutes, stirring.
 Season with salt and pepper to taste.

 - Next, pour in the wine and simmer until it evaporates about 2 minutes.
 Turn off the heat.
 Taste the sauce and adjust the seasonings.